FontBureau/Opentype-1.8-Axis-Proposal/README.md

 Many Unicode characters can be expressed by a single glyph with variation along some axis.
 Therefore it would be good to be able to ask for a given Unicode character and get a position within a glyph's variation space where that character can be found.
 Similarly, alternate glyphs accessed through OpenType features could also be returned as locations in a variation space instead of duplicate glyph data.
 And these could be nested, like TrueType components.

+This would provide filesize reductions even within ASCII:
-Then for an example within the ASCII glyph set, this would mean a single round glyph's variation space could express the lowercase o, uppercase O, various forms of zero associated with OpenType figures, and the zeros within the percentage sign.
+A single glyph could express the lowercase o, uppercase O, zero and its OpenType figure feature alternates, and the zeros within the percentage sign.